e-h-dev/trip-discoverer/TESTING.md

  - - -

- ## Lighthouse valildation
+ ## Lighthouse validation

- - All pages have been tested by lighthouse, and have passed all the criteria with a score above 90.
+ - All pages have been tested by lighthouse and have passed all the criteria with a score above 90.

  ### Home page desktop